Year One Topics - 2020/21

 Summer (First Half)

-This term Year 1 will be looking at food history and using our cooking skills to make food from different countries.
-In Mathematics we will begin to solve one-step problems involving multiplication and division in practical ways and use observational skills to detect different 2D and 3D shapes.
-Children will use Beebots to explore algorithms.
+This term Year One will become Habitat Hunters!
+We will explore the great outdoors and our wonderful nature and environment.
+In Science, we will learn about plants and conclude our work on seasonal changes.
+In Computing, we will explore photography and different ways to take photos.
+In Mathematics, we will begin to solve one-step problems involving multiplication and division in practical ways and use observational skills to detect different 2D and 3D shapes.
+The children will explore poetry and will use their senses to create their own pieces.
+We will look closely at the work of Andy Goldsworthy and create our own natural artwork.
 To celebrate Buddha’s birthday, children will recap his teachings and positive attributes to the world.

 Summer (Second Half)